 The costs of a traumatic brain injury can be overwhelming.
 Relatively-minor injuries can cost a victim an average of $85,000.
 Moderately-serious injuries can generate costs of more than $940,000.
 The most serious traumatic brain injuries can cost victims more than $3 Million over the course of their lives.
 You shouldn’t be responsible for shouldering these costs alone, especially if someone else is responsible for causing your injury.

-At Lavent Law, our attorneys are prepared to aggressively pursue compensation from anyone who caused you harm.
+At Lavent Law, P.A., our attorneys are prepared to aggressively pursue compensation from anyone who caused you harm.
 We’ll pursue economic and non-economic damages on your behalf, including compensation for

 - Medical expenses